egtcwaa/react-antd-playground/README.md

 <a href="https://coding-playground.000webhostapp.com/">Demo</a>

+Installation:
+> npm install

 Run the project:
-  npm start
+> npm start

+Build the project:
+> npm run build

-This application is still in development.
+This application is still under development.
 Additional features will be published once ready.

+<u>26 Jun 2018 release</u>
+1. Make ajax request to NZTA API to get the official parking information within New Zealand and show the parking location on Google Map.
+2. Added Google Authentication feature